aqmeraamir/digit-recogniser/README.md

 - Hidden Layer 2 (16 neurons)
 - Output Layer (10 neurons, each representing a digit)

 so, in total, ~13,000 weights & biases.
-And for the activations, **sigmoid** is used, overall making it a MLP (multilayer perceptron) with fully connected neurons and a non-linear activatin function.
+And for the activations, **sigmoid** is used, overall making it a MLP (multilayer perceptron) with fully connected neurons and a non-linear activation function.

 <div align="center">
   <img src="https://github.com/aqmeraamir/digit-recognising-neural-network/blob/main/images/network_architecture.png" alt="Neural Network Archhitecture (image from 3Blue1Brown)" width=500></img>